-We will meet you at the Polignano a Mare train station at a predetermined time.
+Arrival on your own to your hotel in Polignano a Mare.
 If you choose, we can provide optional shuttles from and to the Bari or Brindisi airport or train station for an additional fee.
-We will transfer you to your first accommodation and you will have a briefing and we will custom fit you to your bikes.
+You will have a briefing and we will custom fit you to your bikes.
 We will provide you with exceptional maps and route notes to help you navigate your way along the countryside and find special hidden gems to stop, explore, and dine.
 Your lodging is in the beautiful cliff top town of Poligano a Mare.
 Dinner is included at the hotel this evening, but we recommend you take a stroll around town to sample the famous ice-cream and granite of Polignano!

 Day 2: Cycling: Polignano-San Vito –Conversano –Turi loop Approx 60km